jimhigson/oboe.js/writing/main/5_Implementation.md

 still on a whole-system level where only smoke tests are provided.](images/pyramid)

-Oboe's architecture has been designed to so that I may have as much confidence as possible regarding the correct working of the library through automated testing.
 The testing itself is a non-trivial undertaking with 80% of code written for this project being test specification.
 Based on the idea that a correct system must be built from individually correct units, the majority of the specifications are unit tests, putting each unit under the microscope and describing the correct behaviour as completely as possible.
 Correct components are not useful unless they are correctly composed.
 Component tests zoom out from individual components to the library as a whole, falsifying only the http traffic.
 At the apex of the test pyramid are a small number of integration tests.
 Running these tests automatically spins up actual REST services so that the correct behaviour given real http may be examined.

 The desirable to be amenable to testing influences the boundaries on which the application is split into separately implemented components.